-- 200. Plaintiffs re-allege and incorporate by reference all paragraphs above as if fully set forth herein. - 201.
+- 166. Plaintiffs re-allege and incorporate by reference all paragraphs above as if fully set forth herein. - 167.
 New Mexico's due process clause provides that "[n]o person shall be deprived of life, liberty or property without due process of law."
 N.M.
 Const. art.
-II, § 18. - 202.
-Plaintiff students have a fundamental right to a sufficient education but they have been denied the due process in acquiring that right and the successive right to graduating with a high school diploma as established under state statutes. - 203.
-Defendants have denied Plaintiff students' due process by a series of statutes and policies that irrationally and unreasonably deny economically disadvantaged and ELL students, and students with disabilities, access to the basic educational opportunities they need to acquire a sufficient education.
-These statutes and policies include but are not limited to: the denial of quality pre-K programs for all economically disadvantaged and ELL students, and students with disabilities; the implementation of an unfair and non-transparent teacher evaluation and school grading system that drives quality teachers and leaders away from the students' classrooms and schools and fails to ensure effective program implementation; and an arbitrary and inadequate school funding system that deprives ELL and economically disadvantaged students, and students with disabilities, of the resources and opportunities they need to acquire the knowledge and skills necessary to master Defendants' high-stakes standardized tests and fulfill graduation requirements to earn a high school diploma as set out in statute, including the enrollment and completion of at least one honors, dual-credit, distance learning, or Advanced Placement is a graduation requirement.
+II, § 18. - 168.
+Plaintiff students have a fundamental right to a sufficient education but they have been denied the due process in acquiring that right and the successive right to graduating with a high school diploma as established under state statutes. - 169.
+Defendants have denied Plaintiff students' due process by a series of statutes and policies that irrationally and unreasonably deny economically disadvantaged and ELL students access to the basic educational opportunities they need to acquire a sufficient education.
+These statutes and policies include but are not limited to: the denial of quality pre-K programs for all economically disadvantaged and ELL students; the implementation of an unfair and non-transparent teacher evaluation and school grading system that drives quality teachers and leaders away from the students' classrooms and schools and fails to ensure effective program implementation; and an arbitrary and inadequate school funding system that deprives ELL and economically disadvantaged students of the resources and opportunities they need to acquire the knowledge and skills necessary to master Defendants' high-stakes standardized tests and fulfill graduation requirements to earn a high school diploma as set out in statute, including the enrollment and completion of at least one honors, dual-credit, distance learning, or Advanced Placement is a graduation requirement.
 See N.M.
 Stat.
 Ann. § 22-13-1.1 (West 2012).

-204. It is inconceivable and unconscionable that Defendants would irrationally deny such basic educational opportunities economically disadvantaged and ELL students, and students with disabilities, need to graduate.
+170. It is inconceivable and unconscionable that Defendants would irrationally deny such basic educational opportunities economically disadvantaged and ELL students need to graduate.